 - Once the application has been received and reviewed and

 the fingerprints have been accepted, OSPI’s Professional Certification

 office will issue the Nonimmigrant Exchange Teacher Certificate, which

 the district can view online and download and print.

 - Fingerprinting: For specific information or questions related to fingerprinting, please contact the

-- Certification: For specific information or questions related to certification, please contact the
+- Certification: For specific information or questions related to certification, please contact Certification and reference the